louispaulet/MNIST-KERAS-FLASK-JS/README.md

 # Model

-`mnist_model.h5` is trained on Keras for 12 iterations and achieves a 99% accuracy score.
+`mnist_model` is trained on Keras for 12 iterations and achieves a 99% accuracy score.